 Instant Pot Boneless Pork Ribs

-- 2 - 2.5 lbs.
-Fresh boneless country style ribs (can use frozen, however see the notes below)
+- 2 – 2.5 lbs.
+Fresh boneless country style ribs look for more marbled boneless ribs, see notes. (can use frozen, however see the notes below)

 - 1 Tbsp brown sugar